galaxyproject/admin-training/intro/12-architecture/galaxy_architecture.md

 ???

-If the chief architectual principle guiding the frontend is a fast and accessible experience for the bench scientist, perhaps for the backend it is allowing deployment on many different platforms and a different scales.
+If the chief architectural principle guiding the frontend is a fast and accessible experience for the bench scientist, perhaps for the backend it is allowing deployment on many different platforms and a different scales.

 ---